pronique/multitenant/README.md

 var_dump( MTApp::);
 ```

-You can omit the `use MultiTenant\Core\MTApp;` line by calling the full namedspaced version
+You can omit the `use MultiTenant\Core\MTApp;` line by calling the class with full namespace

 ```php
 \MultiTenant\Core\MTApp::tenant();